-- 3. Before connecting the last cable to battery, touch the terminal to its post on battery.
+- 1. Make sure that all other instruments are off. - 2.
+Connect one cable (preferable positive) to battery. - 3.
+Before connecting the last cable to battery, press the terminal to its post on battery.
 Immediately afterward strike the terminal against battery post to see if there is a spark.
 If there is, allow the clock to run down until it stops ticking, and repeat as above until there is no spark.
 Then immediately make the permanent connection before the clock can again run down.
 The clock will run down in approximately 2 minutes. - 4.
 Reset clock after all connections are made.

-NOTE: The above procedure should also be followed when reconnecting the clock after it has been disconnected, or if it has stopped be-
+NOTE: The above procedure should also be followed when reconnecting the clock after it has been disconnected, or if it has stopped because of a blown fuse.
+Be sure to disconnect battery cable before installing a new fuse.